 Christmas Ornaments for Cat Lovers

-If you have read the hub about my mother's favorite Dionne Quintuplet doll named Annette, you already know that I was not fond of playing with dolls.
-But I loved playing with our cats!
+If you have read the post about my mother's favorite Dionne Quintuplet doll named Annette you already know that I was not fond of playing with dolls.
+But I loved playing with our cats.

 All ended well but we were told not to bundle him up in such warm clothes in the middle of the summertime again.
 Poor guy was probably roasting!

 This looks a lot like my childhood cat named Willie.
 It is so nice to be able to personalize gifts like this ornament.
 Don't you think that personalizing gifts makes them even more appreciated?
 I certainly do!